 - Association.
-The memory presents the huge network of links connecting different data.
+The memory presents a huge network of links connecting different data.
 If a person builds the association which links the new data or object with something well-known or kept in long-term memory, the chances of memorizing get higher.

 - Repetition.
-It is one of the effective ways to activate the data in working memory several times until it moves to the long-term memory storage.
+It is one of the effective ways to activate the data in working memory several times until it moves to long-term memory storage.

 Organization of the interface content based on these three points performs with visual hierarchy and perception which can mark important layout elements that should be remembered and make the interaction easier.

 There are also some laws and rules which were concluded from various research, experiments and practical testing.
 Among them, we would mention Miller’s Law and Hick’s Law.